rfzeg/RoboND-Perception-Project/README.md

 See the block below for details on how the output (output_1.yaml) looks like:
 ```

 ```

-# Extra Challenge: Complete Pick & Place
+## Part 5: Complete Pick & Place (Extra Challenge)
+**Note: The robot is a bit moody at times and might leave objects on the table or fling them across the room :D**
+### 1. Publish a point cloud that MoveIt can use to create a collision map
-7. To create a collision map, publish a point cloud to the `/pr2/3d_map/points` topic and make sure you change the `point_cloud_topic` to `/pr2/3d_map/points` in `sensors.yaml` in the `/pr2_robot/config/` directory.
+To create a collision map, publish a point cloud to the `/pr2/3d_map/points` topic and make sure you change the `point_cloud_topic` to `/pr2/3d_map/points` in `sensors.yaml` in the `/pr2_robot/config/` directory.
 This topic is read by Moveit!, which uses this point cloud input to generate a collision map, allowing the robot to plan its trajectory.
 Keep in mind that later when you go to pick up an object, you must first remove it from this point cloud so it is removed from the collision map!
+### 2. Rotate the robot
-8. Rotate the robot to generate collision map of table sides.
+Rotate the robot to generate collision map of table sides.
 This can be accomplished by publishing joint angle value(in radians) to `/pr2/world_joint_controller/command`
-9. Rotate the robot back to its original state.
+Then Rotate the robot back to its original state.

-10. Create a ROS Client for the “pick_place_routine” rosservice.
+### 3. Create a ROS Client for the “pick_place_routine” rosservice
 In the required steps above, you already created the messages you need to use this service.
 Checkout the [PickPlace.srv](https://github.com/udacity/RoboND-Perception-Project/tree/master/pr2_robot/srv) file to find out what arguments you must pass to this service.

-11. If everything was done correctly, when you pass the appropriate messages to the `pick_place_routine` service, the selected arm will perform pick and place operation and display trajectory in the RViz window
+If everything was done correctly, when you pass the appropriate messages to the `pick_place_routine` service, the selected arm will perform pick and place operation and display trajectory in the RViz window
-12. Place all the objects from your pick list in their respective dropoff box and you have completed the challenge!
+Place all the objects from your pick list in their respective dropoff box and you have completed the challenge!
-13. Looking for a bigger challenge?
-Load up the `challenge.world` scenario and see if you can get your perception pipeline working there!

-For all the step-by-step details on how to complete this project see the [RoboND 3D Perception Project Lesson](https://classroom.udacity.com/nanodegrees/nd209/parts/586e8e81-fc68-4f71-9cab-98ccd4766cfe/modules/e5bfcfbd-3f7d-43fe-8248-0c65d910345a/lessons/e3e5fd8e-2f76-4169-a5bc-5a128d380155/concepts/802deabb-7dbb-46be-bf21-6cb0a39a1961)
-Note: The robot is a bit moody at times and might leave objects on the table or fling them across the room :D As long as your pipeline performs succesful recognition, your project will be considered successful even if the robot feels otherwise!

-# Future Improvements
+## Future Improvements
 - write output file once and stop

-- improove inverse kinematics, avoid swirling of arm,
+- Improove inverse kinematics, avoid swirling of arm,
-- improve logic of the gripper (e.g. use orientation data)
+- Improve logic of the gripper (e.g. use orientation data)
-- use other detected model if not in pick up list,  use class membership probability estimates
+- Use other detected model if not in pick up list,  use class membership probability estimates

+What did not work was to modify the SVM parameters to use a _rbf_ kernel function.
+Maybe with some more time to tweak it it could yield better results than the linear kernel used.

-# Project Setup
+## Project Setup
 For this setup, catkin_ws is the name of active ROS Workspace, if your workspace name is different, change the commands accordingly
 If you do not have an active ROS workspace, you can create one by: